Wuhan Metro, China

 Tunnel construction on line 2 of the Wuhan metro

-Line 2 is built partly in a tunnel under the Yangtze river, at a depth of 48m, and is located between the Fanhu and Hankou stations.
+Line 2 was built partly in a tunnel under the Yangtze River, at a depth of 48m, and is located between the Fanhu and Hankou stations.
 The two ends of the tunnel have a gradient of 30%.

 Wuhan Metro Group rolling stock